 - 8.1 In coming to its view on the proposed development the Council has taken into account the content of the ES submitted with the application as well as representations that have been submitted by third parties.
 The ES considers the potential impacts of the proposal and on occasions sets out mitigation measures.
 Subject to appropriate mitigation, which can be secured through planning conditions, the ES concludes that any impact arising from the construction and operation of the development would be within acceptable limits.
 Having taken into account representations received from others, Officers consider that the proposed development is acceptable, subject to with a number of planning conditions that are imposed upon the permission.
-Therefore, it is recommended that planning permission is granted subject to the recommendation set out below. - 8.2 The proposals involve the relocation of the principal access for the Terminal, as well upgrading access arrangements for the Unilever, Pura Foods and Aggregates Industries sites.
-The new access arrangements would result in benefits with regard to local air quality and noise as a result of fewer HGV movements along the section of London Road in between the Stonehouse Corner roundabout and existing main site access.
+Therefore, it is recommended that planning permission is granted subject to the recommendation set out below. - 8.2 The proposals for a new road bridge offers operational benefits for the Terminal and adjoining commercial uses to the east in providing a route to the public road network which avoids the use of existing private level crossings.
+In association with the revised access arrangements for the Terminal, detailed within application ref.
+16/01574/FUL, the current proposals would deliver local air quality and noise improvements.
 There are no objections to the proposals with regard to impact on the highway network, flood risk, ground conditions or other environmental receptors.
 It is considered that the proposals would increase the operational efficiency of the Port, which is a long-standing and important employer in Purfleet.
 Both national and local planning policies support, in principle, economic growth and these proposals underpin the economic role of sustainable development.